jttyeung/investable/README.md

 ## <a name="author"></a>Author

-* Joanne Yeung is a full-stack engineer in San Francisco, CA. Learn more here: [https://linkedin.com/in/jttyeung](https://linkedin.com/in/jttyeung)
+Joanne Yeung is a full-stack engineer in San Francisco, CA.
+Learn more on LinkedIn: [https://linkedin.com/in/jttyeung](https://linkedin.com/in/jttyeung)

 ## <a name="license"></a>License